 Throughout this program we provide each school funding, training, and resources.
 Explore year one and two below or contact us today to see how your school can join the Healthy Schools Network.

-The Healthy Schools Network is built on the Center for Disease Control and Prevention's (CDC) evidence-based guidelines for the Coordinated School Health Model.
-In year one, schools use the national School Health Index (SHI) to identify and prioritize which health programs are most likely to be effective in promoting healthy behaviors at your school.
+The Healthy Schools Network is built on the ASCD Whole School, Whole Community, Whole Child model.
+In year one, schools use the CDC School Health Index (SHI) to identify and prioritize which health programs are most likely to be effective in promoting healthy behaviors at your school.
 Along with this self-assessment, year one is designed to create a School Health Advisory Council (SHAC) who will develop the schools action plan to implement during year two.